Stock market today: Microsoft, Meta and the burden of high expectations drag Wall Street lower

 NEW YORK (AP) — Wall Street is feeling the downside of high expectations on Thursday, as Microsoft and Meta Platforms drag U.S. stock indexes lower despite delivering strong profits for the summer.

-The S&P 500 was down 1.6% in midday trading and on track for its worst day in nearly eight weeks, falling further from its record set earlier this month.
-The Dow Jones Industrial Average was down 418 points, or 1%, as of 11:15 a.m.
+The S&P 500 was down 1.4% in afternoon trading and on track for its worst day in nearly eight weeks, falling further from its record set earlier this month.
+The Dow Jones Industrial Average was down 242 points, or 0.6%, as of 12:48 p.m.
 Eastern time.
-The Nasdaq composite was 2.4% lower and heading for a second straight loss after setting its latest all-time high.
+The Nasdaq composite was 2.3% lower and heading for a second straight loss after setting its latest all-time high.

 Both Microsoft and Meta Platforms have soared in recent years amid a frenzy around AI, and they're entrenched among Wall Street’s most influential stocks.
 But such stellar performances have critics saying their stock prices have simply climbed too fast, leaving them too expensive.
 It’s difficult to meet everyone’s expectations when they’re so high, and Microsoft and Meta were both among Thursday’s heaviest weights on the S&P 500.